 Tagoporn explained the various regional Thai cuisines and the basics of Thai sweet, salty, sour and hot balance.
 She demonstrated how each recipe is made using different kitchen tools including the traditional mortar and pestle.

-The trick to not tire the hand, she said, is to use proper wrist motion, relax your joints, and pound with a down-and-out motion.
+The trick to not tire the hand, she said.
+The correct way is to use proper wrist motion, relax your joints, and pound with a down-and-out motion.

 Make sure ingredients are dry to avoid splattering.
 Pound each ingredient separately, starting with chillis.
 Next, fibrous herbs such as lemon grass, cilantro root, galangal, kaffir lime leaves.
 Soft items like onion and garlic come last.